RIPP3R1337/Gmod-ChatGPT-Cheat/README.md

 # Garry's Mod AI Cheat
 A simple and lightweight cheat for Garry's Mod made with ChatGPT with features like ESP, Aimbot.
 Built to enhance gameplay while keeping it undetectable (not really).

  **I AM NOT RESPONSIBLE FOR ANY DAMAGE, BANS OR ANYTHING RELATED TO THIS CHEAT.
 You're downloading and using this at your own risk**
+ I also don't crown myself to be an elite coder, this was just a little fun project to see what i could do with ChatGPT.
+I'm always open for new cheat suggestions!

 ---
 **Features**